Telemedicine: Conducting an Effective Physical Exam

 Kristin L Rising, MD, MS

-Kristin L Rising, MD, MS, is Associate Professor and Director of Acute Care Transitions in the Department of Emergency Medicine at Thomas Jefferson University.
+Kristin L Rising, MD, MS, is Associate Professor and Director of Acute Care Transitions in the Department of Emergency Medicine at Sidney Kimmel Medical College at Thomas Jefferson University.
 Her career goal is to inform the design and redesign of the care delivery system to incorporate the circumstances and preferences of patients and their families in individualized care.
 Currently she is principal investigator on a PCORI-funded project to engage patients with poorly controlled diabetes to elicit their treatment priorities, as well as on an AHRQ-funded project to develop a curriculum to teach residents to converse effectively with patients with diagnostic uncertainty upon emergency department (ED) discharge.
 She is also co-investigator on grants from the Pennsylvania Department of Health and the NIH to test the efficacy of a telehealth-delivered intervention to improve outcomes for older patients with diabetes.
 In addition, she helps to lead an enterprise-wide telemedicine initiative and has established a program using telemedicine to enhance ED transitions of care.
 She is a member of the grant review committee for both the Emergency Medicine Foundation and the Society of Academic Emergency Medicine (SAEM), serves on research committees for the American College of Emergency Physicians and SAEM, and is a reviewer for Annals of Emergency Medicine and Academic Emergency Medicine.
 She is also co-chair of the HealthShare Exchange of Southeastern Pennsylvania Clinical Champions Committee.
 Dr. Rising was a member of the National Quality Forum Emergency Department Quality of Transitions of Care expert panel and the Emergency Department Transfer Communication Measure Project convened by Stratis Health for the federal Office of Rural Health Policy, and is currently a member on the CMS Quality Measure Development Plan (MDP) Technical Expert Panel.
 Dr. Rising received her medical degree from the University of California San Francisco and completed an emergency medicine residency at Boston Medical Center.
 She received a Master of Science degree in Health Policy Research at the University of Pennsylvania.

 This course is open to all interested learners.
 If you are seeking continuing education credit, the accreditation requirements for successful completion are: